“Conservation in Africa today has to take a highly strategic approach if it is to save the wildlife and landscapes we love.”

 The Great Plains Foundation takes a holistic view of conservation and all of the projects, whether wildlife, landscape or community focused seek to restore, reinvigorate, and protect wilderness areas.
 The following initiatives are focused on specific species conservation, but with a goal to preserve and protect the overarching ecosystems in which these species reside.

 Project Ranger began as an emergency intervention in response to the Covid-19 pandemic.
 In 2020, as travel and tourism were brought to a standstill, national parks, protected areas and lodges were left empty.
+Stop a Poacher.
+Sponsor a Ranger.
+Save a Species.

 Conservation areas need boots on the ground.
 Without these frontline rangers, poachers have it all their own way.
 But we often do not need armed antipoaching forces, what we need are eyes and ears.